Lentil Soup is thick and hearty, packed with veggies and lentils. This soup is incredibly filling and truly comfort in a bowl.

 Recipe Notes

-- Thin the soup.
-We like this soup thick and hearty, but if you’d like it thinner, add in some additional vegetable broth or stock.
+• Thin the soup.
+I like this soup thick and hearty, but if you’d like it thinner, add some additional vegetable broth or stock.

-- Skim the surface of the soup.
+• Skim the surface of the soup.
 When cooking lentils, a froth will rise to the top.
 I like to skim this off with a spoon; this makes the lentils easier to digest.
-That froth forms as a result of lentils releasing gas and enzymes as they cook.
+The froth forms as a result of lentils releasing gas and enzymes as they cook.

-- Take your time.
-This soup requires quite a few ingredients to saute and toast before it can be left alone to simmer.
-Take your time sauteing the aromatics, toasting the spices, and sauteing the tomatoes; these extra steps add layers of flavor.
+• Take your time.
+This soup requires quite a few ingredients to sauté and toast before it can be left alone to simmer.
+Take your time sauteing the aromatics, toasting the spices, and sauteing the tomatoes; these steps add layers of flavor.

-- Finely dice or chop the veggies.
-In order for everything to cook in the right amount of time, we want the onion, celery, and carrot finely diced.
-The potatoes also need to be chopped small — into 1/2-inch or smaller cubes.
+• Finely dice or chop the veggies.
+In order for everything to cook in the right time, we want the onion, celery, and carrot finely diced.
+The potatoes also need to be chopped small—1/2-inch or smaller cubes.
 The more evenly cut the veggies are, the more evenly they’ll cook (we don’t want some mushy and some hard).

 Nutrition